wpacademy/wp-dev-skills/README.md

 reviews, and a Gutenberg block to display them.
 ```

-Claude will automatically:
+Your AI agent will automatically:

 - Scaffold a clean, modular plugin structure
 - Keep the main file as a bootstrap loader only
 - Create separate class files for the CPT, REST API, and block
 - Sanitize all input, escape all output, use `$wpdb->prepare()`
 - Generate `readme.txt` and `uninstall.php`

-> Other AI agents (Cursor, Windsurf, etc.) will follow the same patterns when these rules are loaded.

 ### Theme Development